 In order to help address systemic inequality, one policy point must be to accele (disproportionately affects low-income communities of color), reduce GHG's ar in the budget to lower fares for select groups.
 On this third point, specifically, the costs and allowing for fares to be lowered.
-The lowering of fares should be targ To encourage more use of Caltrain, service during off-peak periods must be si People are discouraged from using it with such an irregular schedule which res An equity plan must include implementation of high platforms and a level board small children, those with heavy items and wheelchairs.
-It will also address Call conductor time to support the dramatically increased frequency, lower dwell tim Improving connectivity to east-west public transportation options on the Penins the rail lines.
+The lowering of fares should be targed to encourage more use of Caltrain, service during off-peak periods must be signed are discouraged from using it with such an irregular schedule which researed and allowing the term of high platforms and a level board small children, those with heavy items and wheelchairs.
+It will also address Call conductor time to support the dramatically increased frequency, lower dwell time Improving connectivity to east-west public transportation options on the Penins the rail lines.